producer999/Notepad3000/notepad3000-readme.txt

 Next:

 -****add Font button functionality
+-****change InkToolbar height to match menu items (use other Control besides InkToolbar?)
+-****change InkToolbar hover colors (use other Control besides InkToolbar?)
--****fix MainTextBox resizing lag when resizing program vertically -****figure out how to integrate scrolling (and word wrap) with the InkCanvas -****update file save flags when Control-Z, Control-X is pressed (requires some work - override OnKeyPressed) -****check if you want to save file if you click the application window X to exit (may not be possible) -****fix pasting from another document different using Paste menu or Cntl-V -****save a version of every file that is opening from disk locally as its opened to protect loss
+-****prevent the ability to draw ink outside of the application border -****make sure the mouse doesnt become a text cursor when the pen hovers over the RichEditBox -****make Undo undo a whole word at a time instead of just 1 character -****fix MainTextBox resizing lag when resizing program vertically -****figure out how to integrate scrolling (and word wrap) with the InkCanvas -****update file save flags when Control-Z, Control-X is pressed (requires some work - override OnKeyPressed) -****check if you want to save file if you click the application window X to exit (may not be possible) -****fix pasting from another document different using Paste menu or Cntl-V -****save a version of every file that is opening from disk locally as its opened to protect loss

+v0.04.01 (3/26/2017)

+-Clear Ink menu option in Edit menu
+-Clear All menu option in Edit Menu
+-make it so that InkCanvas does not get mouse or touch focus by setting IsHitTestVisible = False -set AllowFocusOnInteraction to False for InkToolbar so it doesnt take keyboard focus away from the MainTextBox -add selector for pen and highlighter on top right
+	-move InkToolbar to right side of menu bar
+-change InkToolbar background color

 v0.03.01 (3/20/2017)